PUMAs and Mini-PUMAs in the 1960 5% Sample

 Creation Process and Guidelines

 One of the primary goals of the IPUMS 1960 Data Restoration Project was the creation of new geographic areas modeled on Public Use Microdata Areas (PUMAs), the smallest identifiable geographic areas in modern public-use microdata.
-Along with the standard PUMA geographic level, the IPUMS-USA data restoration project created "mini-PUMAs" with a population threshold of 50,000 as opposed to the standard 100,000 population threshold.
-These mini-PUMAs nest within the standard PUMAs.
+The new 1960 PUMAs have a minimum population of 50,000, as opposed to the standard 100,000 population threshold used in later public-use samples.
+The project also created "mini-PUMAs", which subdivide large 1960 PUMAs (those with more than 100,000 residents) into smaller areas with populations of at least 50,000.

 The process for creating these new geographies involved four phases.
-First, we created the input units using 1960 census tracts and counties from the National Historical Geographic Information System (NHGIS) (Minnesota Population Center 2011).
+First, we created the input units using 1960 census tracts and counties from IPUMS NHGIS.
 Second, we created 1960-based approximations of 5%-sample 2000 PUMA boundaries.
-This allows users to compare consistent geographic units in 1960 and 2000.
-Third, we took all the 1960-based approximations of 2000 PUMAs that exceeded 100,000 people and subdivided them into mini-PUMAs, which still exceeded the 50,000-person threshold.
+This allows users to identify consistent geographic areas between 1960 and 2000 samples.
+Third, we took all the 1960-based approximations of 2000 PUMAs that exceeded 100,000 people and subdivided them into mini-PUMAs.
 Finally, we altered the mini-PUMA boundaries where necessary and appropriate to match the boundaries of Universal Area Codes, a geographic coding system unique to the 1960 census.

 Creating Input Units